perl11/cperl/STATUS.md

   sense and cause not much trouble.
 * some security fixes for Unicode confusables, but more are needed (use strict 'names').
 * handle method calls on protected stashes
+* disallow silent overflows of hash and array indices or string/name lengths.
+  New "Too many elements" error and many new "overlarge" or "too large" panics.
+* harmonize overlarge (>2GB) data, max.
+I64/I32 string and array lengths, and U32 hash keys.
+You can properly access all elements, unlike with perl5.
+  Do not silently wrap around indices or counts, do not silently truncate overlarge data as in perl5 upstream.
+* special handling for security warnings: protect against hash flood DoS.
+Warn on all known public attacks, as metasploit bind/reverse shells or the Storable attack with the new `warn_security` API, which logs attacks at STDERR/syslog with the remote user/IP.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.